How to eat vegan while traveling.

 - When searching for restaurants on Trip Advisor, go to the filter and select ‘Dietary Restrictions’ and choose ‘Vegan Options’.
 Check the menu online before going to make sure they have things that could be made vegan.

-How I order vegan at sit-down restaurants
+🍝 Learn how to order vegan at restaurants

 When looking for a sit down restaurant, I will first use the apps above.
-I generally try to find more ethnic restaurants as these are easier to eat vegan at.
+I generally try to find more ethnic restaurants since these are easier to eat vegan at.
 Be prepared to play around with the menu a bit and ask for substitutions.
 Here’s some of my tips:

 Mexican Restaurant – I order veggie fajitas.
 I ask for no cheese and sour cream.
 Also ask if the beans have lard in them